Draggable/kwik-ai/README.md

 # KWIK AI

 Auto-tag posts with the Gemma3:27b model via Ollama.
 Analyzes both images (including block images and custom TRB belt gallery blocks) and text content (50+ words) with preview functionality.
-Also generates AI descriptions for belt posts based on attached images or content scraped from URLs.
+Also generates AI descriptions for belt posts based on attached images or content scraped from URLs, with customizable description length.
 Configure which post types to enable via Settings > KWIK AI.

 ## Features